 - Add the cornstarch mixture into the saucepan with the rest of the blackberry sauce and whisk until combined.

-- Let the sauce come up to a boil and stir constantly.
+- Let the sauce come up to a boil while stirring constantly.
 Once the sauce comes up to a boil, let it boil for 1 minute to thicken the sauce.
 Remove from heat and let cool.

-- Press the crust into an 8 inch spring form pan.
+- Press the crust evenly into the bottom of the prepared pan.

 - Place in the oven for 10 minutes.
 Remove from the oven and let cool while you work on the cheesecake filling.

-- In a mixing bowl, add in the cream cheese.
-Beat on medium until the cream cheese is smooth.
-Scrape down the bowl.
+- Add the cream cheese to a large mixing bowl.
+Beat with a hand mixer on medium until the cream cheese is smooth.
+Scrape down the sides of the bowl.

-- Add in the sugar and beat on medium again until light and fluffy.
+- Add in the sugar and beat on medium again until combined.

 - Add in the sour cream, heavy cream, lemon, and lemon zest.
 Beat on medium until the mixture comes together.
 It will be runny.

-- Pour into the prepared pan on top of the crust.
-The crust doesn't have to be cooled completely.
+- Pour the batter on top of the crust in the prepared pan.

 - Pour the blackberry sauce evenly on the cheesecake.
 Using a skewer or knife, swirl the sauce into the cheesecake.